SciML/DiffEqDocs.jl/docs/src/analysis/parameterized_functions.md

 end a=>1.5 b=>1.0 c=>3.0 d=1.0
 ```

+### Limitations

+The macro is a DSL and thus has different internal semantics than standard
+Julia functions.
+In particular:

+1) Control sequences and conditionals (while, for, if) will not work in the macro.
+2) Intermediate calculations (likes that don't start with `d_`) are incompatible
+   with the Jacobian etc. calculations.
+3) The macro has to use `t` for the independent variable.

 ### Extra Features

 Functions defined using the `@ode_def` macro come with many other features.
 For